jlschnatz/multi-informant-aseba/preregistration/preregistration.typ

 <diagnostic_algorithm>

-In cases, when one of the Minimum Viable Criteria (MVC) is not met, we will run through a diagnostic algorithm to identify potential issues with the item selection.
+In cases, when one of the Minimum Viable Criteria (MVC) is not met, we will run through a diagnostic algorithm to identify potential issues with the item selection (see @fig3).

 1. If both RMSEA and SRMR do not meet the MVC, we will drop the clinical subscale from the item selection procedure.
 2. If SRMR meets the MVC, but RMSEA does not, the model is likely overparametrized, implying one or more factors may not be necessary.
 This should manifest in in either too low cross-informant consistency (i.e., low regression weight $gamma$) or too low informant-specific uniquencess (i.e., high latent correlation $phi$).
 See point 3. and 4.